-Read below about the latest COVID updates and practicalities and our no risk payment terms.
+Read below about the latest COVID updates and practicalities and Roadtrip Africa's no risk payment terms.

-Since the 1st of August, Kenya has opened its airspace again and travellers from overseas don’t have to go in quarantine.
-Lodges, campsites and national parks are open and also Roadtrip Kenya is happy to receive Roadtrippers again.
+Since the 1st of October 2020, Uganda has opened its international airports and land borders and travellers from overseas don’t have to go in quarantine.
+Since, we have received hundreds of Roadtrippers in Uganda.

 - Just like traveling to any other country, you will need a visa before you enter Uganda.This can no longer be done on arrival.
 You need to apply for your visa online, here.

 - All travellers aged 5 years and older, irrespective of vaccination status or country of origin, are required to arrive with a negative PCR test, based on a sample not older than 72 hours (3 days).

 - On arrival, all travellers aged 6 years and older are required to do a mandatory PCR test at a standardised fee of $ 30.
 This test must be registered and paid for in advance using this link.
 The results shall be communicated to you by email and WhatsApp and come out within 2,5 hours latest.
 In the meantime, you are allowed to proceed to your hotel and wait for the results.

 - There is an evening curfew between 19:00 – 05:30, but you only notice this in Kampala.
 When staying in a lodge outside of the city, you will not be bothered by the curfew.

 - When entering a public space like a supermarket or government building, wearing a face mask is required, you have to sanitise your hands and your temperature will be scanned.